Full-Body Articulated Human-Object Interaction: Conclusion

 \section{Conclusion}

-We promote \ac{hoi} towards articulated, fine-grained, and part-level direction with (i) a novel dataset, \ac{dataset}, (ii) a challenging problem of object reconstruction under \ac{fahoi}, and (iii) a strong baseline.
-The \ac{dataset} dataset captures a large-scale collection of whole-body \acp{ahoi} with diverse and natural interactions and wildly different sittable objects.
-The object reconstruction problem removes the oversimplified assumption of kinematic consistency, and our model leverages fine-grained interactions to rule out ambiguities.
+We advance the study of \ac{hoi} to encompass fine-grained, articulated interactions with (i) \ac{dataset}, an extensive dataset, (ii) a challenging object reconstruction problem under \ac{fahoi}, and (iii) a strong baseline.
+Our \ac{dataset} captures diverse, natural \acp{ahoi} involving various sittable objects.
+The object reconstruction problem confronts kinematic assumptions, with our model effectively leveraging intricate interactions to resolve ambiguities.

 \paragraph{Limitations}